 Built before 1910, The Floyd Country Store is home to the Friday Night Jamboree.
 An institution in Floyd for over forty years, you can enjoy the gospel, traditional Appalachian music, and dancing every Friday night.
 The music brings flatfoot dancers and cloggers to the floor.
 You can join in or sit back and watch in amazement.

 Americana music is featured on Saturday afternoon, and mountain music on Sunday.
 Some Saturday nights you will find old-time dances or concerts.

-During these events, the store continues to serve food at the lunch counter, so arrive early to ensure a seat and enjoy some food while you wait.
+The store continues to serve food at the lunch counter during these events, so arrive early to ensure a seat and enjoy some food while you wait.
 Some of these events are now virtual, including the Floyd Radio Show on the first Saturday of the month.

 Whether you come for the food, fun, music, history, or all of the above, the Country Store is one of the best places to eat in Floyd.

 Pro Tip: Get a Snickerdoodle—or two.
 I love them.
 Did I mention this was the best one I’ve ever eaten?

 302 S Locust St. // 540-745-6836

 True to their name, dogs are welcome here.
 Dogtown Roadhouse has a long outside covered dining area overlooking a natural amphitheater at the Warren G. Lineberry Community Park.
 Dogs may dine with their owners, and all can enjoy the view and the live music held outside every other Thursday throughout the summer.